Yu-Gi-Oh! Go Rush!!: Trading Card Game

 In the main-line card game, Illusion-type monsters were introduced in April 2023 with the release of the set Duelist Nexus.
 No new summoning mechanics or Master Rules were added.

 Rush Duels

 A new monster Type for Rush Duels was introduced with the advent of the anime, named Galaxy.
 It is used by the protagonist, Yudias.

 In August 2022, a new mechanic for Rush Duels debuted in the anime, known as Equip Spells.
 They were later released in October.
 These function similar to Equip Spells from the main game.

 Following a rule update in January 2023, unofficially called "Rush Master Rule 2", players are now allowed to use one Legend card per Card Type in a deck (one Spell, one Trap, and one Monster).

 The Rush Duel format was added worldwide to Yu-Gi-Oh!
 Duel Links beginning September 28, 2023.
 A world based on Go Rush!! was added to the game in late 2024.

-Reception

-The series has received mixed to negative reviews from fans alike.